lubuntu-team/manual/source/E/live_session.rst

 Appendix E Live Session
 ************************

 It is possible to use Lubuntu without installing it.
 In a live session your computer is running off a bootable media (USB or DVD).
-The session can also be used to install Lubuntu.
+The live session can also be used to install Lubuntu.

 Reasons for using live session:
  -  Hardware testing and trouble shooting.